Visorask/sarotate/README.md

 ## Changelog 3.1

+- [Added] Added flag `(-f)` to use the minimum service account set if you want to start the rclone.conf from scratch.
+- [Changed/Fixed] Adjusted the logic to be correct and not the same service account outside of the setting.

+## Changelog 3.1

 - [Added] Pushover support for apprise.
 If your apprise notification is not a part of the script yet let me know.
 - [Changed] Added return code so the apprise doesn't go through every option, and only the 1 if off is returned.
 - [Changed] Changed text a little bit for log rotation.